AUTHOR: Imaam ‘Abdul-‘Azeez bin ‘Abdillaah bin Baaz

 And He says:

-“So do put forth similarities to Allaah.
+“So do not put forth similarities to Allaah.
 Verily, Allaah knows and you know not.”
 [Surah An-Nahl: 74]

 This is the Creed and Belief of Ahlus-Sunnah wal-Jamaa’ah, from the Companions of Allaah’s Messenger and those who succeeded them upon goodness.
 And this is what Imaam AbulHasan Al-Ash’aree, may Allaah have mercy on him, reported in his book “Al-Maqaalaat ‘an As’haab-il-Hadeeth wa Ahlis-Sunnah”, as did other scholars.